ayl48/FastRobots/source/Lab1B.md

 ## Discussion

 In this lab, I gained an understanding of BLE and how to utilize BLE Arduino libraries for its implementation.
 I initially struggled with understanding the notification handler's purpose, but realized it is useful for large datasets, eliminating the need for repeated commands to receive data points.

+### References
+I referred to Daria, Yiqi, and Nila's pages for guidance on organizing my page content.